How do I start dividend investing in New Zealand?

 NZ Imputation Credits: Your Secret Weapon

 Imputation credits are like a “tax refund” that comes with your dividends.
-They're unique to New Zealand and can significantly boost your returns, especially if you're in a lower tax bracket.
+They're unique to New Zealand and may affect your after-tax returns depending on circumstances, especially if you're in a lower tax bracket.

 How It Works (Simple Version):